devham236/finance-app/client/project-next-steps.md

 1. **Frontend - Features**

-   - [x ] Finish all features inside the Grid-Items --> "Trends", "Income and Expenses monthly" and "Goals"
+   - [x] Finish all features inside the Grid-Items --> "Trends", "Income and Expenses monthly" and "Goals"
    - [ ] Create Settings Page
    - [ ] Set up functionality to show Overview of specific month.